lhoenig/fbsounds/README.md

 ========

 Download all youtube videos from a Facebook page or group and convert them to audio files!
-The current restriction is that this will ONLY work with PUBLIC pages and groups!
+The current restriction is that this will ONLY work with **PUBLIC pages and groups**!
-otherwise, i would need to obtain an user app token. will investigate how to do this.
+otherwise, i would need to obtain an user app token.
+I will investigate how to do this.

 ### Dependencies
 - perl